Cloth Simulation

 object has bind points for cloth.
 You can attach the cloth to the bind point to follow different body parts.

 Click on any of the bind points.
 Note that the bind point is pinned to the collider guide.
-Now Select

 the bind point material.